Fixed or Variable Mortgage Canada (2025 Guide)

 Right now the 5 year fixed is 4.77%, and the 5 year variable is 5.38%, meaning there is a premium on variable rates.

-The Yield Curve & Mortgage Rate Forecasting
+The Yield Curve & Our 2025 Mortgage Rate Forecast

 In typical economic conditions, the yield curve (the difference between short-term and long-term interest rates) slopes upward, meaning that long-term rates are higher than short-term rates.

 In 2024, the bond market is anticipating further rate cuts from the Bank of Canada due to 2 factors: easing inflation concerns and a slowing economy.
+During slow economic times, central banks typically lower rates to make borrowing cheaper and encourage businesses & consumers to investment & spend more.

 Fixed vs. Variable: What Happens When Rates Drop?